The role of shock absorbers and struts is fairly simple. On any vehicle, there is both “sprung weight” and “unsprung weight”.

 All the estimates above are priced at book time which is the norm at dealerships and most full-service shops.
 There are, however, many shops that specialize in tires, suspension, and alignment work.

-In many markets, strut replacement is a common and competitively priced job which is often done at a set labor charge that is lower than book time.
+In many markets, strut replacement is a common and competitively priced job that is often done at a set labor charge that is lower than book time.
 Many shops will also match competitor’s pricing for the job, so calling around for estimates is worthwhile.

 Sometimes, the best choice can be a shop that specializes in the job, has well-experienced suspension mechanics, and has a good familiarity with the various brands available and their suitability for specific vehicles.